IBM/node-red-contrib-db2-for-i/README.md

  ```bash
     npm install idb-connector
  ```
-NB: This node has to run on Node.js / Node-RED on IBM i (Native driver), an ODBC alternative is in the plan for more portability.
+NB: This node has to run on Node.js / Node-RED on IBM i (Native driver).
+For accessing IBM i from Node-RED running outside IBM i, the alternative is to use this [ODBC node](https://www.npmjs.com/package/node-red-contrib-odbc).

 Usage
 -----